swimlane/DocSPA/src/docs/modules.md

 This module enables embedding runtime Angular templates in markdown content.
 As config it requires a list of Angular modules available to the runtime component.

+!> This module is not compatible with AOT.

 ```js { mark="3,15-21" }
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';